a3f/r3k.vhdl/README.md

 ## VHDL MIPS Implementation

-Eventually, a VHDL implementation of a MIPS R3000 with 16550-class UART and VGA.
+Eventually, a VHDL implementation of a MIPS R3000 with memory mapped 16550-class UART and VGA.
 Supplied Toolchain and BIOS can be used to cross-compile C application to run on it.

-The UART is memory-mapped at address 0x1fd003f8.
-The VGA frame buffer is yet to be designed.

 (More to follow)